Butch van Breda Kolff: Early life and career

 turned in a relatively unimpressive performance, shooting just .305 from the field, .669 from the line, and averaging 4.7 points in 175 contests.
 He was elected team captain of the Knicks.

 After leaving the NBA in 1950, van Breda Kolff began a coaching career.
 He took over as head coach at Lafayette College, where he remained from 1951 to 1955.
 He also coached soccer and lacrosse at Lafayette.
 He then coached for Hofstra University from 1955 to 1962, and Princeton from 1962 to 1967.
 He is one of four men to have coached both an NCAA final Four team (Princeton, 1965) and an NBA Finals squad (the Los Angeles Lakers, 1968 and 1969).
 (The others are Larry Brown, Jack Ramsay, and Fred Schaus.)

-Van Breda Kolff also spent time running a women's professional team and later coached a high school team in Picayune, Mississippi.
+Van Breda Kolff also spent time running a women's professional team and later coached a high school team in Picayune, Mississippi, where he taught world history after passing the National Teacher Examination.
 "Coaching is coaching", he once told a reporter.
 "Give me 10 players who want to work and learn the game and I'm happy.
 I don't count the house."

 Pro coaching career

 Van Breda Kolff's success in college attracted the attention of the NBA.
 The Lakers hired him in 1967, and in his first season guided the team to the NBA Finals, where they lost to the Boston Celtics in six games.
-In his second campaign for the Lakers, his team — with Elgin Baylor, Jerry West, and Wilt Chamberlain — notched a 55–27 record and reached the Finals again, but van Breda Kolff and Chamberlain did not get along at all (the coach thought his star center was spoiled and openly favored Baylor and West over him, while Chamberlain viewed his coach as a loser and barely tolerated him).
-Van Breda Kolff took tremendous flak for not allowing Chamberlain back in the game for the final minutes of game 7 of the NBA finals against Boston.
+In his second campaign for the Lakers, his team — with Elgin Baylor, Jerry West, and Wilt Chamberlain — notched a 55–27 record and reached the Finals again, albeit with a slow start that saw Chamberlain and van Breda Kolff bicker, right down to having local newspapers take sides (the coach had the Times while Chamberlain had the Herald-Examiner); Chamberlain later called him the worst coach he ever had.

+Van Breda Kolff took tremendous flak for not allowing Chamberlain back in the game for the final minutes of Game 7 of the NBA Finals against Boston.
 Chamberlain picked up his fifth foul midway through the fourth quarter, and shortly thereafter asked out of the game with knee pain.
 With backup center Mel Counts in the game, the Lakers cut a seven-point deficit to two points.
 Chamberlain then motioned to van Breda Kolff that he was ready to go back in the game, to which van Breda Kolff told him "sit your big ass down" and "we don't need you."
-The Lakers lost by two points, and van Breda Kolff resigned before he could be fired by Lakers owner Jack Kent Cooke.
+The Lakers lost by two points.
+On May 19, van Breda Kolff resigned before he could be fired by Lakers owner Jack Kent Cooke.
 Game 7 marked the last time he would coach an NBA team in a postseason game.